cyrus-and/chrome-remote-interface/README.md

 ### module.Close([options], [callback])

-Close an open tab of the remote Chrome instance.
+Close an open tab of the remote instance.

 `options` is an object with the following properties: